 Giannini and his wife, Gayle, are parents of four daughters – Ansley Stone, Brittney Borbash, Carlyn Linker and DeLancey – and they are grandparents of Tori, Parker, Sara, Kelsey, Ryleigh, Kyle, Avery, Mackenzie and Landon.

-Lea Miller, a sports marketing executive who has helped bring several high-profile events to the Bahamas, serves as the Director of Sales and Marketing of the Popeyes Bahamas Bowl.
+Lea Miller Tooley, a sports marketing executive who has helped bring several high-profile events to the Bahamas, serves as the Director of Sales and Marketing of the Bahamas Bowl.

-One of the founders of the Popeyes Bahamas Bowl, Miller oversees relations with the bowl’s sponsor lineup, including title sponsor Popeyes, handles sponsorship negotiations, sales and marketing of the bowl in the U.S. and the Bahamas and works closely with Giannini on governmental relations in the Bahamas.
+One of the founders of the Bahamas Bowl, Tooley oversees relations with the bowl’s sponsor lineup, handles sponsorship negotiations, sales and marketing of the bowl in the U.S. and the Bahamas and works closely with Giannini on governmental relations in the Bahamas.

 The Battle is held in the Imperial Ballroom of the Atlantis resort on Paradise Island, which is transformed each year into Atlantis Arena.
 Miller negotiated broadcast agreements with ESPN, NBC Sports Network and AXS-TV, which promotes the Islands of the Bahamas as a premier sports tourism destination.

-A native of Gainesville, Georgia, Miller now splits her time between Denver and the Bahamas.
+A native of Gainesville, Georgia, Tooley splits her time between Denver and the Bahamas.
+Her husband, Jim, is CEO of USA Basketball.

 Director of Communications

-Chris Pika, a longtime sports media relations and digital media staff member on both the collegiate and professional levels, serves as the Director of Communications for the Popeyes Bahamas Bowl.
+Chris Pika, a veteran sports media relations and digital media staff member on both the collegiate and professional levels, serves as the Director of Communications for the Bahamas Bowl.

 In his capacity with the bowl, Pika oversees all areas of communications/media relations, including promoting the bowl to U.S.- and Bahamas-based media outlets, working closely with broadcast partner ESPN, developing publicity campaigns, assisting with branding, operating the bowl’s web site and social media channels and assisting with bowl operations.